noname28439/ExitShortcut/README.md

 # ExitShortcut
-Just a simple Script to let you type short commands in any window
+Just a simple script to let you type short commands in any window

 # Intallation:
 1. install Python3 (from the official python page)